 Our aim is to provide a safe space to explore new interactions and solutions that, often, aren’t enabled by many organizations’ day-to-day requirements.
 This helps our students to bring new understandings and options into organizations, during and after the program.

-Now, with our graduates soon concluding their degrees, our attention is on including this larger community of consultants, consultancies, companies of all sorts, and nonprofit and government agencies in events that showcase our students’ work and learnings.
-(Read the MBA in Design Strategy Student Annual to learn more about the first-year experience.)
+Our attention is on including this larger community of consultants, consultancies, companies of all sorts, and nonprofit and government agencies in events that showcase our students’ work and learnings.

 I can’t imagine doing anything else.